Toyota Corona: Front-wheel-drive model (T150; 1983)

 The T150 Corona was known as the Corona FF, selling alongside the more traditional and recently facelifted rear-wheel-drive Corona (T140-series).
 Essentially a shortened version of the Camry, this was part of Toyota's very cautious approach to introducing front-wheel-drive vehicles.
 Toyota returned to a platform naming tradition, assigned to different body styles this generation was made available, abandoned in 1978.
 The Corona FF as introduced in January 1983 was only available with a five-door liftback body style, and only with the carburetted 100 PS 1.8-litre 1S-LU inline-four.
 In October 1983 a more traditional four-door sedan was added, and the T150 gradually became the main part of the Corona lineup as the T140-series shrank in importance.

-In 1983, the T150 Corona became the first Japanese made car with digital color liquid crystal gauges.
+In 1983, the T150 Corona became the first Japanese made car with digital colour liquid crystal gauges.

 Along with the new bodystyle, more engines were also added: a smaller 1.5-litre 3A-LU at the bottom, while the 1.8 was now available with fuel injection (1S-ELU) and 115 PS.
 There was also a two-litre diesel (2C-L) and the carburetted 1.8 was replaced by the central point injected 1S-iLU, with an extra five horsepower.
 In 1984, this chassis was also used as the basis for a new, front-wheel-drive version of the Carina sedan.

 In August 1985 the Corona underwent a small change, largely consisting of new, bigger taillights.
 Also new was the related Celica and Carina range.
 With a more sporting chassis and five-lug wheels (rather than four), this received the new T160 chassis code.
 This chassis, as well as the twin-cam two-litre 3S-GELU engine with 160 PS (JIS) at 6400 rpm was used for the new Corona 2.0 GT and GT-R versions.
 A sporting 1.8 SX-R version (1S-ELU) of the 160-series sedan was also added in late 1985.